iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     Reverse = 3
 }

-// @public
+// @beta
 export class TxnManager {
     constructor(_iModel: IModelDb);
     beginMultiTxnOperation(): DbResult;
-    // Warning: (ae-incompatible-release-tags) The symbol "cancelTo" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal cancelTo(txnId: IModelJsNative.TxnIdString): IModelStatus_2;
+    // Warning: (ae-incompatible-release-tags) The symbol "cancelTo" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal cancelTo(txnId: IModelJsNative.TxnIdString): IModelStatus_2;
-    // Warning: (ae-incompatible-release-tags) The symbol "describeChangeSet" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal describeChangeSet(endTxnId?: IModelJsNative.TxnIdString): string;
+    // Warning: (ae-incompatible-release-tags) The symbol "describeChangeSet" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal describeChangeSet(endTxnId?: IModelJsNative.TxnIdString): string;
     endMultiTxnOperation(): DbResult;
-    // Warning: (ae-incompatible-release-tags) The symbol "getCurrentTxnId" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal getCurrentTxnId(): IModelJsNative.TxnIdString;
+    // Warning: (ae-incompatible-release-tags) The symbol "getCurrentTxnId" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal getCurrentTxnId(): IModelJsNative.TxnIdString;
     getMultiTxnOperationDepth(): number;
     getRedoString(): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "getTxnDescription" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal getTxnDescription(txnId: IModelJsNative.TxnIdString): string;
+    // Warning: (ae-incompatible-release-tags) The symbol "getTxnDescription" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal getTxnDescription(txnId: IModelJsNative.TxnIdString): string;
     getUndoString(): string;
     readonly hasFatalError: boolean;